Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Joint accounts.
 Joint accounts function like basic accounts except that you’ll typically sign up for them with your partner.
 This will let you easily pool and share money to pay household bills or reach joint savings goals.
 You’ll also receive instant notifications whenever anyone spends money on your account.

-- KOHO Save.
-KOHO Save is an add-on feature that lets you turn any of the above accounts into savings accounts.
-Once you sign up for KOHO Save, all of the money in your KOHO account will convert to earning interest, and you can still spend from it to make your purchases.
+- KOHO Earn Interest.
+KOHO Earn Interest is an add-on feature that lets you turn any of the above accounts into savings accounts.
+Once you sign up for KOHO Earn Interest, all of the money in your KOHO account will convert to earning interest, and you can still spend from it to make your purchases.

 KOHO Visa cards